 Changes in climate can also directly and indirectly cause an increase in the presence and impact of insects and disease, likely most pronounced in higher elevations (18, 22, 89).
-The direct cause of this increase is the expected climatic shifts that will create more suitable conditions for insects that attack trees.
+The direct cause is the expected climatic shifts that will create more suitable conditions for insects that attack trees.
 The indirect causes are from an increase in tree competition that enables insects to more effectively spread and kill trees, as well as climate impacts that hinder insect competitors (82, 90).
 Insect outbreaks and disease can, however, benefit forest ecosystems by culling the weaker trees and thinning the canopy and reducing tree density.
 This creates a mosaic of varying age classes and allows older and stronger trees to grow faster (without introducing the negative impacts of heavy machinery and other tools of active management).
-However, while disease and insect associated die-off in forests might be part of the natural process, like fire, the expected increase in temperature will increase overall rates of forest dle part of the 1900s because of trapping and habitat fragmentation, and only a few populations remained in other parts of the western United States (171, 173).
-Trapping of fishers in Washington was prohibited in 1933, but populations had already dropped significantly; comprehensive multi-agency surveys in the latter part of the century showed no fishers in the Washington Cascades (174, 175).
-Recent reintroduction efforts have brought fishers back to parts of their historic range, though, including the southern Washington Cascades.
+However, while disease and insect associated dieoff in forests might be part of the natural process, like fire, the expected increase in temperature will increase the rate at which forest cover is destroyed.